tim-ytw/Colour-Flood/README.md

 	./colour_flood 50 15

-initializes a game with 15 x 15 grids and 50 moves are allowed at maximum.
+initializes a game with 15 x 15 grids and the player must flood it within 50 moves.